0art-vandelay0/Mr-Robogers-Neighborhood/README.md

 ## **Test Cases**

+Describe: countUp()

+1. Test: "It will return a count that increments by 1 from 0 to the userNum"
+   Code:
+   const userNum = "5"
+   mrReplace(userNum)
+   Expected Output: [0, 1, 2, 3, 4, 5]

 Describe: mrReplace()

 1. Test: "It will replace user input number containing the number 1 with 'Beep!'"
    Code:
    const userNum = "10"
    mrReplace(userNum)
    Expected Output: ["Beep!"]

 2. Test: "It will replace user input number containing the number 2 with 'Boop!'"
    Code:
    const userNum = "22"
    mrReplace(userNum)
    Expected Output: ["Boop!"]

 3. Test: "It will replace user input number containing the number 2 with 'Boop!'"
    Code:
    const userNum = "3"
    mrReplace(userNum)
    Expected Output: ["Won't you be my neighbor?"]

 4. Test: "It will replace a number containing 1 if a 2 is present"
    Code:
    const userNum = "12"
    mrReplace(userNum)
    Expected Output: ["Boop!"]

 5. Test: "It will replace a number containing 2 if a 3 is present"
    Code:
    const userNum = "232"
    mrReplace(userNum)
    Expected Output: ["Won't you be my neighbor?"]

+6. Test: "It will return the count from 0 to userNum"
+   Code:
+   const userNum = "7"
+   mrReplace(userNum)
+   Expected Output: [1, 2, 3, 4, 5, 6, 7]

 ## License